IHE/QRPH.CCG/input/pagecontent/CCG_v2_x4.md

   CCG libraries.

 - The contextual content bundle **SHALL** be included as the **data** parameter in the Apply Guideline transaction.
-This content bundle is specified in the Vol-3 section: Contextual Content Bundle.
+This content bundle **SHALL** adhere to the actor's claimed contextual content option.

 #### Expected Actions - Initiator

 Prior to submitting the transaction, the transaction initiator:

-- **SHALL** prepare an up-to-date contextual content bundle adherent to the specification in the Vol-3 section: [**Contextual Content Bundle**](CCG_v3_launch.html#contextual-content-data-in-bundle).
+- **SHALL** prepare an up-to-date contextual content bundle adherent to the actor's claimed contextual content option.

 - **SHALL** create an audit record of the transaction submission (see [Security section](CCG_v2_x4.html#security-and-audit-considerations)).